justinluu8235/kitchen-assistant/README.md

 ## Key Features

-- Manage Your Recipes
+Manage Your Recipes
+- view recipes, create, edit, and delete recipes

   - ![View Recipe Screen Shot](./img/manage-recipes.png)

-- Search for New Recipes to add to your own
+Search for New Recipes to add to your own
+- search recipes from Spoonacular API
+- save those recipes to the user's recipes

   - ![Recipe Search Screen Shot](./img/search-recipe.png)

-- Plan your Menu, and request Friend's to cook their recipes
+Plan your Menu, and request friends to cook their recipes
+- menu shows breakout of what recipes are schedule to made on what date
+- your friends can request you to make recipes, and it will appear on your menu showing their request

   - ![Menu Screen Shot](./img/menu.png)

-- Generate Shopping List from Recipes
+Generate Shopping List from Recipes
+- option to go through the recipes to generate your shopping lists (add recipe ingredients to shopping list)
+- filters through pantry (items you noted you typically already have in your kitchen) and wont add those to your shopping list

    - ![Generate Shopping List Screen Shot](./img/generate-ingredients.png)

+Friends
+- able to add friends
+- able to view their recipes and add them to your own
+- able to request friends to make recipes

 ## Entity Relationship Diagram
 The following ERD details the associations between the user, recipes, and other data.